itspolly/postgres-docker-gcs-backup/README.md

 ### Google Cloud Service Account

-We reccomend creating a new, write-only service account to the storage bucket you wish to backup to.
+We recommend creating a new, write-only service account to the storage bucket you wish to backup to.